© draghicich - Fotolia.com

 A City Lab starts with a full-fledged analysis of the city’s sustainability performance comparing ca. 100 city indicators, assessing ca. 85 action fields and conducting expert interviews with ca. 50 key city stakeholders.
 This analysis informs an integrated smart city roadmap and investment plan that outlines a range of locally anchored projects across multiple sectors meant to catalyse future-proof urban development.

-Analysis and actions will address three key areas of smart city development:
+Analysis and actions address three key areas of smart city development:

 Here you can find the city lab reports and our latest broshure about the City Labs in general.